 Munch on Creole pralines and hand-dipped chocolates whose roots date back to the 18th century – the recipes haven’t changed!
 Nestled in the French Quarter, New Orleans’ oldest candy store is sweeter than ever.

 Featured on The Food Network and established in 1950, this third generation French Quarter landmark dished out the best sandwiches in New Orleans.
-Enjoy a muffaletta with all of its classic fixings!
+Enjoy a muffuletta with all of its classic fixings!

 This restaurant was previously a Spanish armory before it started serving classic Creole dishes in an elegant setting.
 We’ll try their house specialty – a beef brisket po-boy served with a Creole sauce with just a touch of horseradish.

 New Orleans Creole Cookery

 You have to try the famous Jambalaya at the New Orleans Creole Cookery.
 You haven’t experienced New Orleans until you’ve stepped into this iconic eatery, courtesy of A.J. and Anna Tusa of the famous New Orleans Tusa restaurant family.
 The Cookery promises a shot of new generation energy combined with the city’s most treasured cooking traditions in a setting that really speaks to the way people dine today.

 All Tastebud guests will receive food from each Tastebud food stop.
 Menu items vary, so come hungry!
 We CAN provide substitutions for vegetarians and those who have shellfish allergies – please let us know in advance.
 We apologize, but we cannot accommodate vegan or gluten-free dietary restrictions.